Network · Ports

 22

-SSH is used for secure remote administration of Linux and Unix systems.
-If exposed publicly, it should usually be tightly restricted.
+Secure remote administration of Linux/Unix systems.
+If public, it should be tightly restricted.

 SMTP